DirkSonguer/UWPConversationalWeather/README.md

 # Conversational Weather: Glanceable weather information to prepare you for the day

 This is a simple, native weather app for Windows 10 Mobile, made with UWP.
-It uses OpenWeatherMap to pull the weather data and the Meteocons icon set for the icons.
+It uses OpenWeatherMap to pull the weather data and the Dripicons icon set for the icons.

-Note that the goal of this app was not to create a polished weather app, but to learn the basics of Windows 10 development.
+Note that the goal of this app was not to create a polished weather app, but to learn the basics of Windows 10 UWP development.
 So assume that the code is probably not the best source of reference on how to implement things.

 Author: Dirk Songuer